 A Letter to Members and Survivors of Philadelphia Church of God (from former PCG member)

 Disfellowshipped After Voicing Concerns (This man was disfellowshipped for believing God and not man)

 Note by ESN: If you left the WCG during the “changes” in 1990-95 and gravitated to PCG, you it is most likely that you had no knowledge that there were serious problems in the WCG for decades before that.
 And if you later heard about it, it is without a doubt that the information was twisted by PCG and not truthful.
-It is good to read the history of WCG and what actually happened during the changes.
-Three excellent ones we recommend (and there are more in the Worldwide Church of God Expose` section on the site):
+It is good to read the real history of WCG and what actually happened during the changes.
+Three excellent ones we recommend (and there are more in the Worldwide Church of God Expose` section on the site) are:

 - What Really Occurred With Worldwide Church of God (GCI) Very important information; detailed.

 - An Open Letter to Our Acquaintances in Worldwide Church of God

 This courageous letter has enabled many to question deception and exit WCG or any of its authoritarian splinter groups. (covers the new changes, mind control aka thought reform, and WACO)